Fermilab’s Batavia site is open to the public. View more details on hours, activities and site access requirements.

 The Fermilab colloquium introduces a wide range of scientific and science-related topics presented by notable speakers from across the country and around the world.

-Appropriate for physicists Appropriate for all lab staff and members of the public
+Appropriate for physicists Appropriate for all attendees

-April 11, 2018, 4:00 pm US/Central
+April 12, 2023, 4:00 pm US/Central

 The Manhattan Project was spurred by the fear that Germany was building their own nuclear weapons and Allied anxiety continuously pondered the Nazi atomic progress.
 General Groves commissioned the military and scientific intelligence mission code-named Alsos, which uncovered that indeed the Germans had a two-year lead on the American nuclear program.
 In April 1945, in...
 More »